Jay10x/calc/README.md

 # calc
-Simply tag bot and type your math problem directly in your chat.
-No need to leave the conversation! inline query feature provides instant, in-line solutions to your mathematical queries.
+A bot that allows you to get instant, in-line solutions to your math queries simply by tagging it directly in the chat.

+# lang
+- NodeJS
+- Library: mathjs